GTRONICK/QNote/README.md

 # HOW TO INSTALL:

+Windows:
 Download from here: https://github.com/GTRONICK/QNote/releases/download/v1.7.3/QNote.zip
-Just decompress the zip file and run QNote.exe.
+Just decompress the zip file and run QNote.exe or, if you have a previous QNote version, just download the QNote.exe file and replace the existing one.

+Linux:
+Coming soon!

 # HOW TO USE: